To content

 Master's courses can also be taken by undergraduate Erasmus students.
 However, please bear in mind that the requirements in the courses correspond to those of a master's program and that prior knowledge in the individual areas is assumed.

-Research & Teaching Area Course ECTS Course Type
+Research & Teaching Area Course Planned: Course Type

 Digital Transformation

-Entrepreneurship Entrepreneurship for sustainable development: Theory and Practice 7,5 Seminar
+Entrepreneurship Entrepreneurship for sustainable development: Theory and Practice Mon 16-18

-Entrepreneurship und Digitalisierung International Coworking and Entrepreneurial Management
+Entrepreneurship and Digitalization International Coworking and Entrepreneurial Management

 The course includes travel to partner universities within the EU (the location changes with TU Dortmund - spaces are likely very limited).